Skip to main content

 Reality checks before you file

 • The value freeze is not a tax freeze.
-If school or local mill rates rise, your bill can still go up even when the home value is frozen.
+Local tax rates can still change your bill.

-• False claims can get expensive.
-The 2026 state order warns of taxes due, interest, and a $1,000 civil penalty for intentional misuse.
+• False claims can be costly.
+The 2026 value-freeze order warns that intentional misuse can lead to taxes due, interest, and a $1,000 civil penalty.

 Common mistakes to avoid

 • Waiting for the tax bill.
-The assessor deadline may pass before the treasurer bill even becomes your focus.
+The assessor deadline may pass before the treasurer bill arrives.

-If you live in a county with the extra low-income rebate, this is the state table used for that program.
+If you live in a participating county, this is the sliding scale used for the local-option rebate.

 Modified gross income Rebate percentage